ZachBeta/DOOM.rb/RULES.md

 - Ensure GPL-2.0 license compliance
 - Hard lock to 800x600 resolution for now
 - After running `rake test` or `rake doom`, pause and ask for any additional test notes
+* use extensive logging to help track down issues

 ## Code Style Guidelines